Revolver (2005 film): Plot

-Elsewhere, to settle a debt with Macha, Jake's brother Billy is betrayed by his bodyguard, who lets Sorter and Paul into Billy's home.
-Paul tortures Billy, threatens to kidnap Billy's daughter and set him on fire to find out where Jake is.
-The violent acts unsettle Sorter, and allow him to find his conscience.
-Against his better judgement, he rejects his ego by killing Paul and all his companions to rescue the girl.
-(In the theatrical release, Sorter is killed by Macha's last remaining henchman and the girl is taken.)
+Elsewhere, Billy is betrayed by his bodyguard, who lets Sorter and Paul into his home.
+Paul tortures Billy and threatens to kidnap his daughter to find Jake.
+Paul's violent acts unsettle Sorter and allow him to find his conscience.
+Sorter rejects his ego by killing Paul and all his companions to rescue the girl.

 That night, an armed Jake breaks into the penthouse where Macha is sleeping.
-Surprisingly, he kneels before the bed and asks a half-naked Macha for forgiveness.
+He kneels before the bed and asks Macha for forgiveness.
 Jake leaves in the elevator, which gets stuck at the 13th floor.
-Macha retrieves his own handgun, and rushes down the stairs to meet Jake on the ground floor.
-While waiting in the elevator, Jake has a conversation in his mind in which he rejects his ego.
-By doing this, Jake steps off the proverbial chess board by making a conscious effort to reverse everything his ego tells him to do.
+Macha rushes down the stairs to meet Jake on the ground floor.
+While waiting in the elevator, Jake has a conversation in his mind in which decides to make a conscious effort to reverse everything his ego tells him to do.
 This is seen to be the truest and most fundamental application of the Formula.

-As the doors open on Jake and he is about to leave the building, Macha holds him at gunpoint, but a calm Jake refuses to fear him.
-He leaves Macha a crying, pathetic mess, weeping in the foyer of his penthouse.
-Jake has rejected the ego, whereas Macha has been seen to be consumed by it, resulting in his humiliation.
-(This is where the director's cut ends.)
+As the doors open on Jake and he is about to leave the building, Macha holds him at gunpoint, but Jake refuses to fear him.
+He leaves Macha weeping in the foyer of his penthouse.
+Jake has rejected his ego, whereas Macha been consumed by it.

-In the theatrical release of the film, Jake finds out about the niece's kidnapping and decides to return the crime boss's money to save her.
-When he arrives, Macha points a gun at Jake's niece, but Jake shows no fear.
-A humiliated Macha remarks that Jake cannot kill him if he is already dead.
-Then, he puts the gun to his head and pulls the trigger as the screen cuts to black.